 Selling at Girl Scout Cookie Booths

 Cookie booths, or temporary sales set-ups in areas with lots of foot traffic, are a popular way for girls to sell cookies as a team.
-Your council may have established cookie booth locations; contact the council before planning a cookie booth of your own.
+Manitou Council may have established cookie booth locations; contact the council before planning a cookie booth of your own.

 Once you’ve gotten council approval, check out the booth site before the day of the sale.
 Talk to business owners in the area so they’ll know what to expect.
 Find out what security measures are in place—these may include lights for evening sales and whether a security camera watches the booth area—and where the nearest bathrooms are located.
 In addition, review the Girl Scout Cookie/Council-Sponsored Product Sale Safety Activity Checkpoints to make sure you and the girls are as prepared as possible.